gcallah/work/chaps/weber.md

    as good evidence in this regard.
 6. Combined with the rejection of worldly pleasures, the result was an ethic that justified the acquisition of wealth, but condemned the enjoyment of the wealth so acquired.
-7. The end result an ethic very favorable to the building up of capital.
+7. The end result an ethic very favorable to the building up of capital and the rational organization of work to maximize productivity.